 Graves’ disease occurs when your thyroid produces more thyroid hormone than normal, which is known as hyperthyroidism.
 The excessive production of hormones makes the thyroid increase in size.

-When you have Hashimoto’s thyroiditis, also known as Hashimoto’s disease, it predisposes thyroid to not being able to produce enough thyroid hormone, causing hypothyroidism.
+When you have Hashimoto’s thyroiditis, also known as Hashimoto’s thyroiditis, it predisposes thyroid to not being able to produce enough thyroid hormone, causing hypothyroidism.

 The low thyroid hormone causes the pituitary gland to make more thyroid-stimulating hormone (TSH), which causes the thyroid to enlarge.